-Trump struggles to mount clear closing argument against Biden, careening toward election day with disjointed message
+Trump struggles to mount clear closing argument against Biden, careening toward Election Day with disjointed message

 Some of Trump’s GOP allies, including former New Jersey Gov. Chris Christie, have urged him to tone down his aggressive personality to win over moderate voters.

-Increasingly, elected Republicans are publicly calling on Trump to put together a more clear and concise reelection message and second-term agenda.
+Increasingly, elected Republicans are publicly calling on Trump to put together a clearer and more concise reelection message and second-term agenda.

 Sen. Charles E. Grassley (R-Iowa), who publicly criticized Trump in June for struggling to articulate what he would do in a second term, took to Twitter on Tuesday to offer the president some advice for his rallies.

-He encouraged Trump to “use pocket card at podium” with brief outlines of his accomplishments, differences with Biden, and goals for the future.
+He encouraged Trump to use a pocket card with brief outlines of his accomplishments, differences with Biden and goals for the future.

 “Focusing on these simple highlights will help ur msg & only take 5mins,” he wrote, adding: “then say whatever u want.”